farooqkazi/API/README.md

 # MyFIrstAPI
-SIMPLE API EXAMPLE in ANDROID
+SIMPLE API PARSING JSON EXAMPLE ANDROID in RECYCLERVIEW

-API Parsing JSON in Android using Retrofit.
+API Parsing JSON in Android using Retrofit & Rx Java.
-Showcase a list of Cakes with respective Images.
+Showcase a list of Cakes with cake info along with cake images.